-Undertaking a comprehensive, person-centred, nursing assessment and prepare care plans in consultation with the service users to provide the best nursing care
+Undertaking a comprehensive, person-centred, nursing assessment and preparing care plans in consultation with the service users to provide the best nursing care.

 Ability to administer medicine within relevant Trust and legislative guidance e.g. NMC Standards for Medicines Management 2010 and the Misuse of Drugs Act 1971.